benyahh/cs2-spawnprotection/README.md

 A simple spawn protection plugin for CS2.

----

 ## Requirements

 - CounterStrikeSharp
 - Metamod:Source
-- .NET 8

----

 ## How to use

 1. Install CounterStrikeSharp and Metamod:Source
-2. Download CS2-SpawnProtection
+2. Download cs2-SpawnProtection
-3. Upload the SpawnProtection folder to:
+3. Unzip the archive and upload SpawnProtection folder in the plugins folder.

-   addons/counterstrikesharp/plugins/

-4. Restart server or use:

-   css_plugins reload

----

 ## Features